REST Definition Editor¶

 Script Steps¶

-The REST Script Steps tab in the bottom view lets you see the list of recorded REST operations and use them to create your test script in the main test file.
+The REST Script Steps tab in the bottom view allows you to view the list of recorded REST operations and use them to create your test script in the main test file.

 -